supernav-iconJoin Us at AWS re:Invent 2024

 What Are User Access Reviews?

 A user is a term that describes more than just your organization’s employees.
-The term also extends to:
+It also extends to anyone who interacts with your systems and data, each with different access needs:

 Why Are Access Reviews Important?